ClonyPDF home

 Distance from camera

 Frame from roughly the top of the shoulders to a little above the head, leaving room to crop precisely to whichever size your mission requires.
+The crop guide explains how the ratio and head-height rule are applied together.

 Common mistakes

-Using a cropped social-media photo, submitting a printout of a digital photo rather than an original print, wearing a top close in color to the background, and reusing a photo older than 6 months are the mistakes that come up most often in mission guidance.
+Using a cropped social-media photo, submitting a printout of a digital photo rather than an original print, wearing a top close in colour to the background, and reusing a photo older than 6 months are the mistakes that come up most often in mission guidance.

 Digital (e‑Visa) submission rules